WebAssembly/WASI/design/application-abi.md

  - All other modules are *reactors*.
 A reactor may export a function named `_initialize`, with no arguments and no return values.

-   Reactor instances may assume that the `_initialize` export, if present will be called by the environment at most once.
-Reactor instances may assume that none of their exports are accessed before that call.
+   If an `_initialize` export is present, reactor instances may assume that it will be called by the environment at most once, and that none of their other exports are accessed before that call.

    After being instantiated, and after any `_initialize` function is called, a reactor instance remains live, and its exports may be accessed.